-Philippine Airlines
+Philippine Airlines.
+Boeing B777

+Qatar Airways.
+Airbus A350

 The Covid-19 pandemic has had a devastating effect on aviation.
 But aviation is synonymous with innovation.
-I hope this Case Study will show how the air-travel sector has flown into action, to develop solutions to cope with the Covid crises.
+I hope this Case Study will show how the air-travel sector has flown into action, to devise solutions to cope with the Covid crisis.

-During 2020, some airlines kept flying, for example airAsia and Philippine Airlines.
-These are among the leading airlines that set new standards for in-flight passenger service.
-The Covid-combatting initiatives incorporated: Haz-mat suits, face-masks, hand-sanitization positions, onboard temperature checks and Covid-era food and beverage provisioning.
+During 2020, some airlines kept flying, for example Philippine Airlines and Qatar Airways (in 2021, the winner of Skytrax's World's Best Airline award for the sixth time!).
+These are among the leading airlines that developed new hygiene standards for inflight passenger service.
+The Covid-combatting initiatives incorporated: hazmat suits, face masks, hand-sanitization positions, onboard temperature checks and Covid-era food and beverage provisioning.

-AIRPORT SOCIAL DISTANCING.
-HEALTH CHECKS
+AIRPORT SOCIAL DISTANCING: HEALTH CHECKS

-Wall Street Journal, 04 November 2020, page A10

-As shown in the Wall Street Journal, airports have developed new procedures to cope with social distancing and health checks.
+Wall Street Journal, 04 November 2020, page A10 As shown in the Wall Street Journal, airports have developed new procedures to cope with social distancing and health checks.
 In 2021, it is hoped that Covid-vaccine programmes will provide relief from the suffering experienced over the past year.
 Analysts predict there will be an enormous, pent-up demand for air travel, principally in the leisure sector, during 2022.
 It's expected that business air travel could take longer to recover.